rddl-network/trust-anchor-trezor/README.md

 - There are architecture specific files in the Trezor library, a python script was used to remove them.
 Instead of this method, a more formal way should be followed.
 (DONE)

+## Notes!

+Libs are moved under src directory to use "build_src_filter" in platformio.ini file.

 ## License

 This repository is licensed under the MIT License.
 See the `LICENSE` file for more information.